The Mall Wood Green: Crime

 Unusually for a shopping centre, The Mall has its own dedicated team of police, part of Haringey BOCU police.
 The scheme, initially called "Operation Partnership" but later renamed the "Retail Protection Unit", was introduced in 1998.

 The areas surrounding the Mall have traditionally been affected by high rates of street-drinking and its accompanying alcohol-related problems.
 In 2005 anti-drinking legislation was introduced, and the police were given powers to confiscate alcoholic drinks and to disperse crowds in the area around the centre.

 The Mall made headlines in 2006 when a shoplifter attacked and repeatedly stabbed Designer Outlet store supervisor Rudy Takkou.
 Takkou narrowly survived, losing 4 litres of blood.

 Transport

 Despite being situated on the site of a disused railway station, The Mall Wood Green is still very well served by public transport in comparison to London's other shopping centres.
-Wood Green and Turnpike Lane tube stations on the Piccadilly line are both near the mall, and due to Wood Green High Road running through the centre of the development, it is possible to catch buses from directly outside the shops.
+Wood Green and Turnpike Lane tube stations on the Piccadilly line are both near the mall, and due to Green Lanes, part of the A105, running through the centre of the development, it is possible to catch buses from directly outside the shops.
 Alexandra Palace railway station is a short distance to the west of the centre.